enckse/dotonex/README.md

 ### builds

-Builds can use the `-build-only` boolean to disable install setups/requirements
+Builds can use the `-development` boolean to disable install setups/requirements for developmental efforts

 ```
-./configure -build-only
+./configure -development
 ```

 and then to build and run tests